zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    A datagram with an unknown SNMP version.

-   :c: The connection over which the SNMP datagram is sent.
+   :param c: The connection over which the SNMP datagram is sent.

-   :is_orig: The endpoint which sent the SNMP datagram.
+   :param is_orig: The endpoint which sent the SNMP datagram.

-   :version: The value of the unknown SNMP version.
+   :param version: The value of the unknown SNMP version.

 .. _plugin-zeek-socks: